laninsky/reference_aligning_to_established_loci/README.md

 28427
 ```

-#Step 2
+Before you start this script, backup your locus specific fasta files to another folder (e.g. backup_fasta), just in case.
 The script expects the first allele for each sample to be named samplename.assembled_0.
 If you have a different coding system for your alleles, make sure to tweak "samplenamesuffix" in the code below.
 ```
 samplenamesuffix=.assembled_0